bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:11:02

-Of course, people that still want a penalty can just continue to use ln penalty.
+Of course, people that still want a penalty can just continue to use LN penalty.

 Speaker 0: 00:11:07